learningOrchestra/mlToolKits/README.md

 ## How do I install learningOrchestra?

+:bell: This documentation assumes that the users are familiar with a number of advanced computer science concepts.
+We have tried to link to learning resources to support beginners, as well as introduce some of the concepts in the [FAQ](#frequently-asked-questions).
+But if something is still not clear, don't hesitate to [ask for help](#on-using-learningOrchestra).

 ### Setting up your cluster

+learningOrchestra operates from a [cluster](#what-is-a-cluster?) of Docker [containers](#what-is-a-container?).

+All your hosts must operate under Linux distributions and have [Docker Engine](https://docs.docker.com/engine/install/) installed.

+Configure your cluster in [swarm mode](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/).
+Install [Docker Compose](https://docs.docker.com/compose/install/) on your manager instance.

+You are ready to deploy! :tada:

 ### Deploy learningOrchestra

+Clone this repository on your manager instance.
+- Using HTTP protocol, `git clone https://github.com/learningOrchestra/learningOrchestra.git`
+- Using SSH protocol, `git clone git@github.com:learningOrchestra/learningOrchestra.git`
+- Using GitHub CLI, `gh repo clone learningOrchestra/learningOrchestra`

+Move to the root of the directory, `cd learningOrchestra`.

+Deploy with `sudo ./run.sh`.
+The deploy process should take a dozen minutes.

+##### Interrupt learningOrchestra

+Run `docker stack rm microservice`.

 ## How do I use learningOrchestra?